OpenITI/documentation/index.md

 (it might have been further annotated, or some errors might have been corrected).

-For this reason we release the corpus quarterly onto Zenodo.
+For this reason we release the corpus regularly onto Zenodo.
 This is a platform that allows for the archiving of data that can be linked throughout time without any risk of change.
 The corpus is released onto Zenodo with a specific version number (based on the date of the